 Now is the time to assess your current coverage and shop around for perhaps a better deal or a plan more suitable to your current health needs.
-Here are 10 tips for getting the best coverage and care in the 2020 Medicare Open Enrollment Period:
+Here are 13 tips for getting the best coverage and care from the Medicare Open Enrollment Period:

 Not everyone knows this, but Medicare plans can – and do – change.
 So, the first step is to find out what is new with your existing coverage.